 We fell in love with Islamorada at first glance- there’s something so charming, so quaint and so chill about this gems of a stop.
-Filled with a small town charm, beautiful palm trees, and a laid-back vibe, Islamorada is a true vacation paradise.
+Filled with a small-town charm, beautiful palm trees, and a laid-back vibe, Islamorada is a true vacation paradise.
 The determination of the city is evident in how quickly they are rebuilding after being destroyed in a hurricane last year.
-Since it’s on route to Key West, it’s entirely possible to miss Islamorada as a whole, but we really recommend spending a few days to explore all that this area has to offer.
+Since it’s on route to Key West, it’s entirely possible to miss Islamorada as a whole, but we really recommend spending a few days to explore all that this area of the Florida Keys has to offer.

 While you won’t find the same energy as Key West, we promise that you will enjoy your time as much as we did in this little gem of Florida.

 We recommend flying into Miami International Airport and renting a car directly from the airport.
 Car services are also available, but you will need a car to get around.

 TIP: Check out Priceline.com or Rentalcars.com to find a great deal on car rentals.
 We were surprised at how reasonable car rentals in Florida were.

 WHERE TO STAY IN ISLAMORADA

 We’ve stayed in our share of inns, but Casa Morada stole our hearts from the moment we checked in.
 A renovated house nestled in between greenery, Casa Morada is a true gem.

 Each unit feels like your own private oasis with a separate bedroom and a living room to allow you to feel more relaxed and at ease.
 The lower units in the Garden Suites also have walk-outs, and the pool and the ocean views make this the perfect hideaway from the world.
 You can opt for either Sea View or Garden Suites- we like the Garden Suites, to be honest- it felt more private.
 There are complimentary kayaks and paddleboards for guests, and you can also take part in yoga classes.